The Grants Awards for 2021 are now open!

-The Barakat Trust’s grant applications programme for 2020 will open on 1 January 2020 and will close at midnight GMT on 31 March 2020.
+The Barakat Trust’s grant applications programme for 2021 opened on 1 January 2021 and will close at midnight GMT on 31 March 2021.
 No applications received after that date will be considered.

 The Barakat Trust awards are open to applicants worldwide in the fields of: